Gordon G. Chang: China

 Chang has made numerous predictions of the imminent collapse of the Chinese government and fall of the Communist Party since 2001 including the specific years.
 In the 2001 book The Coming Collapse of China, Chang insisted that the government would collapse in 2011.
 When 2011 was almost over, he admitted that his prediction was wrong but said that he was off by only a year and wrote in the Foreign Policy magazine, that "Instead of 2011, the mighty Communist Party of China will fall in 2012.
 Bet on it."
-Consequently he made Foreign Policy's "10 worst predictions of the year" twice in a row when his predictions were proven wrong again.
+Consequently, he made Foreign Policys "10 worst predictions of the year" twice in a row when his predictions were proven wrong again.

 Chang has said that China is not trying to compete with the United States within the Westphalian order but to overthrow that order altogether.
 In his book The Great U.S.–China Tech War (2020), Chang posits that China and the United States are involved in a "cold tech war," with the winner being able to dominate the 21st century.

 According to Chang, Chinese students in the United States are controlled by the authoritarian regime in China.
 He said that Chinese students "have become the long arm of authoritarianism" and collect intelligence for the Chinese regime.

 In 2011, Chang stated that China was the "new dot-com bubble" and added that the rapid growth by China was contradicted by various internal factors, including a decrease in population growth and a slowdown of retail sales.
 In a separate interview, he remarked that China achieved its 149.2 percent trade surplus with the United States by "lying, cheating, and stealing" and that if China decided to realize its threat, expressed since August 2007, to sell its Treasury bonds, it would actually hurt its own economy since it is reliant on exports to the United States.
 The US economy would be hurt by a selloff of Treasuries, which would cause the US to buy less from China, which would in turn hurt the Chinese economy.

 In a 2022 piece for the Gatestone Institute, Chang suggested that Taiwan could deter the PRC by threatening a conventional missile attack on the Three Gorges Dam and signal that they are "prepared to take Chinese lives in the hundreds of millions" by drowning the population downstream of the dam.
 This would pack "the wallop of a nuclear" strike.
 Chang believes that the United States should help Taiwan manufacture more missiles with such capabilities.

+In a 2026 interview with Fox News, United States President Donald Trump stated he has "very good relationship" with General Secretary of the Chinese Communist Party Xi Jinping and criticized Chang's understanding of the United States' relationship with China in the context of US-China trade war, with Trump stating: "I listen to this Gordon Chang [on China].
+He has no idea what he's talking about."